arosenfeld/cows/docs/index.rst

     ABC --> 11
     DEF --> 2

-basco.Trie
+cows.Trie
 ^^^^^^^^^^
 .. note::

-    Generally the :class:`basco.trie` data structure shouldn't be used directly.
+    Generally the :class:`cows.trie` data structure shouldn't be used directly.
 Consider using one of its abstractions.

-All other basco data structures are based on the :class:`basco.trie` class.
+All other cows data structures are based on the :class:`cows.trie` class.
 It allows for ambiguous queries taking into account wildcards both in the query string and elements in the trie.